Niloy-Majumder/Notes/Multi Node Cluster Setup with Containerd.md

 kubectl get po -n kube-system
 ```

-*Wait for some time as coredns image creation takes time*
+*Wait for some time as coredns image creation takes time Or Install Network Plugin*

 You verify all the cluster component health statuses using the following command.